graphprotocol/rfcs/rfcs/0002-ethereum-tracing-cache.md

 ## Summary

-This RFC proposes the creation of a local ethereum tracing cache to speed up indexing of subgraphs which use block and/or call handlers.
+This RFC proposes the creation of a local Ethereum tracing cache to speed up indexing of subgraphs which use block and/or call handlers.

 ## Motivation

 When indexing a subgraph that uses block and/or call handlers, it is necessary to extract calls from the trace of each block that a Graph Node indexes.
-It is expensive to acquire and process traces from ethereum nodes in both money and time.
+It is expensive to acquire and process traces from Ethereum nodes in both money and time.

 When developing a subgraph it is common to make changes and deploy those changes to a production Graph Node for testing.
 Each time a change is deployed, the Graph Node must re-sync the subgraph using the same traces that were used for the previous sync of the subgraph.
 The cost of acquiring the traces each time a change is deployed impacts a subgraph developer's ability to iterate and test quickly.